-The course programme for doctoral students consists of four core courses and a variety of electives.
-The courses are usually taught as one week intensive courses to make it possible for doctoral students from other universities to participate in the programme.
+The course program for doctoral students consists of four core courses and a variety of electives.
+The courses are usually taught as one week intensive courses to make it possible for doctoral students from other universities to participate in the program.
 The courses are taught by distinguished faculty members of leading research universities.
-The core programme should be completed within one year, electives within two years.
-Participants who pass all core courses (the full course programme) receive a document certifying participation in the basic (full) Economics of Education-Programme.
+The core program should be completed within one year, electives within two years.
+Participants who pass all core courses receive a document certifying participation in the core Economics of Education Program.
 Participation in only one or a selected sample of core or elective courses is possible upon request.
-For single courses students earn 3 ECTS per course but no Economics of Education certificate will be issued.
-All courses include mandatory exams or presentations.
+For single courses students earn 3 ECTS per course but no Economics of Education Program certificate will be issued.
+All courses include mandatory exams and/or presentations.

-We aim at beginning doctoral students in economics of education who hold a university degree in economics, business economics or related fields and are enrolled in a doctoral programme of a Swiss university or – pending vacant positions – of a European research university.
-The programme is intended to bring together an international group of students with a joint interest in economics of education.
-Participants of the 1st, 2nd, 3rd, 4th and 5th Programme came from more than 50 European research institutions.
+We aim at beginning doctoral students in Economics of Education who hold a university degree in economics, business economics or related fields.
+Students must be enrolled in a doctoral program of a Swiss university or of a European research university (acceptance pending vacant positions).
+The program is intended to bring together an international group of students with a joint interest in Economics of Education.
+Participants of the previous 6 Course Programs came from more than 50 European research institutions.
 For more information see: Alumni

-Electives are offered every semester usually at the University of Zurich (en bloc).
-Examples of Electives drawn from the previous programmes are: “Randomized Experiments in Economics of Education“ (Prof. Bettinger, Stanford University), "Personality Traits, Non-cognitive Skills and Education“ (Prof. Dohmen, University of Bonn), "Natural Experiments for Causality Analysis in Economics of Education“ (Prof. Webbink, Erasmus University)", "Paper Workshop in Personnel Economics and Economics of Education" (Prof. Lazear, Stanford University).
+Electives are offered every semester.
+Examples of previous and upcoming Electives are: “Randomized Experiments in Economics of Education“ (Prof. Bettinger, Stanford University), “Matching and Researching Large Administrative Data in Economics of Education“ (Prof. Bütikofer, Norwegian School of Economics), “Personality, Economic Preferences, Skills and Education“ (Prof. Dohmen, University of Bonn) and “Natural Experiments for Causality Analysis in Economics of Education“ (Prof. Webbink, Erasmus University).
 For more information see: Course Archive

-Fabienne Kiener, University of Zurich, Department of Business Administration, Chair Prof. Dr. Backes-Gellner, Plattenstrasse 14, CH-8032 Zurich, Mail: firstname.lastname@example.org
+Fabienne Kiener, University of Zurich, Department of Business Administration, Chair Prof. Dr. Dr. h.c.
+Backes-Gellner, Plattenstrasse 14, CH-8032 Zurich, Mail: firstname.lastname@example.org